fbpx

 Should I use ice or a heat pack for my injury?

-Should I strap my injury?
+Should I strap my foot?

 Strapping is a great way to help add more stability to a joint, reduce unwanted painful movement, and support the injured tissues.
 We often apply strapping in the initial stages of an injury to offer some much-needed relief.
 There are many different types of strapping techniques for different purposes – and it’s important that you use the right one.
 We are happy to teach you the best strapping technique for your injury at your appointment with us.